 3. Use the exhaust fans in your kitchen and bathroom.

 The exhaust fan over your stove isn’t just for smells--it’s also a great way to reduce the moisture released from tasks like boiling water and sauteing.
 Use your kitchen’s exhaust fan while cooking and for fifteen minutes or so afterward.
 Likewise, use your bathroom’s exhaust fan while bathing and showering and for 30 minutes afterward to eliminate that steaminess in the air.

-If you're looking to measure and improve the quality of the air inside your home, choose Rescue Air Heating and Cooling for professional assistance.
+If you're looking to measure and improve the quality of the air inside your home, choose Rescue Air and Plumbing for professional assistance.
 Call us today at (972) 201-3253.